ZacharyDonnelly/Algorithm-Challenges/README.md

 ```
 ### Expected:
 ```
-(songDecoder("AWUBBWUBC"), "A B C","WUB should be replaced by 1 space");
-(songDecoder("AWUBWUBWUBBWUBWUBWUBC"), "A B C","multiples WUB should be replaced by only 1 space");
-(songDecoder("WUBAWUBBWUBCWUB"), "A B C","heading or trailing spaces should be removed");
+songDecoder("AWUBBWUBC") // should return "A B C" songDecoder("AWUBWUBWUBBWUBWUBWUBC") // should return "A B C" songDecoder("WUBAWUBBWUBCWUB") // should return "A B C"
 ```

 <hr />